-I am a sixth year graduate student at the Political Science Department at MIT.
-I work in political methodology and positive political economy, with a special focus on development and institutions in authoritarian countries.
+I am an Assistant Professor at Department of Political Science, University of California, San Diego.
+I work in political methodology and positive political economy, with a special focus on development and institutions in authoritarian countries (esp., China).

 In addition to my research on political methodology and Chinese political economy, I write column articles for major Chinese media, including Caijing, LifeWeek, WSJ (China), and The Paper, and book reviews for established journals.
 I was a principal member of the Harvard China Health Policy Group led by William Hsiao, which gave direct policy advice on health system reform to the State Council of China.
-I also worked as a consultant for the International Finance Corporation (IFC) of the World Bank to improve methods of estimating poverty rates of small regions or idiosyncratic populations (Report).
+I also worked as a consultant for the International Finance Corporation (IFC) of the World Bank.

-You can reach me via email: xyq [at] mit.edu.
+You can reach me via email: yiqingxu [at] ucsd.edu.